 - SLPP: Sidelink Positioning Protocol

-Proposal 2 RAN2 to confirm both target UE and one or multiple anchor UEs may be OOC in partial coverage scenarios.
+Proposal 2 RAN2 to confirm either of UEs, except not all UEs, including target UE and one or multiple anchor UEs may be OOC in partial coverage scenarios.
 How to enable the procedures/signaling for supporting SL positioning in partial coverage will be further discussed in normative work.

-Proposal RAN2 to enable the support of SL-PRS configuration in normative work based on the progress in RAN1.
+Proposal9 RAN2 to enable the support of SL-PRS configuration in normative work based on the progress in RAN1.

-Proposal RAN2 to discuss the details of functionalities of LMF for supporting SL positioning in normative work.
+Proposal12 RAN2 to discuss the details of functionalities of LMF for supporting SL positioning in normative work.

 To be discussed